lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 - `indexNumber` = the index in the [`LSP4Creators[]` Array](#lsp3issuedassets)
 - `standardInterfaceId` = if the creator address is a smart contract, the [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) of the standard that the smart contract implements.
 Otherwise `0x00000000` in the case where the creator address is:
   - an Externally Owned Account, or
-  - a contract implementing an unknown ERC165 interface ID.
+  - a contract implementing no ERC165 interface ID.

 ```json
 {